ericgj/ts/README.md

   - Description
   - Minutes adjustment (specified in `stop` or `log`).

-While time is started on a task, a temporary record is saved to `~/.ts/.ts-data`
+While time is started on a task, a temporary record is saved to `.ts-data`

+Files are stored relative to wherever you install the script.

-If you want to save data somewhere else, feel free to edit the scripts.
-They are about 60 LOC in bash.
+If you want to save data somewhere else, feel free to edit `ts`.

 ## License